 Consider the average consumer.
 Each day they are bombarded with up to ten thousand ads from all sides – billboards, posters, social media ads, TV commercials, even Spotify ads in the middle of their favorite Workplace Chill playlist.
 With such a relentless downpour of ads, it is no wonder that the consumer scrolls past or doesn’t even register most of them.
 No one has the mental capacity to devote even a millisecond of their attention to every ad they come across.

 At the end of 2019, an estimated 527M people used mobile adblockers by default, a staggering 64% increase since 2016.
 In this day and age, the average consumer is looking to minimize their exposure to ads as much as they can, and we can’t blame them.

 To help your brand rise above the rest and help consumers take notice of it, you need something that grabs their attention.
 Social media ads and online advertising are no longer enough – you need to invest in a bold campaign that wows the target audiences.
-Event marketing (and by extension, experiential marketing) is the ideal option for this since it creates an entire brand experience for event attendees.
-Events allow people to take a break from their lives and entirely devote their attention to your brand and the message you are trying to convey.
+Event marketing (and by extension, experiential marketing) is the ideal option for this since it will provide attendees with an entire brand experience.
+Branded events allow people to take a break from their lives and entirely devote their attention to your company and brand messages you are trying to convey.

 The Benefits of Event Marketing

 A crucial part of event marketing is engaging your prospects and customers.
 In stark contrast to the digital indifference described above, an in-person event will provide attendees with the opportunity to form in-person connections that are infinitely more valuable.
 (93% of consumers agree.)
 Relationship building is the foundation of brand loyalty, customer satisfaction, and lead generation.
 A marketing event provides a personalized customer experience that allows those customers to get to know your brand.